-Giardiasis is a diarrheal illness caused by Giardia intestinalis (also known as Giardia lamblia), a one-celled, microscopic protozoan parasite
+Giardiasis is a diarrheal illness caused by Giardia intestinalis (also known as Giardia lamblia or Giardia duodenalis), a one-celled, microscopic protozoan parasite

 The parasite is passed in the stool of an infected person or animal.
 The parasite is protected by an outer shell that allows it to survive outside the body and in the environment for long periods of time.

-During the past 2 decades, Giardia has become recognized as one of the most common causes of waterborne disease (drinking and recreational) in humans in the United States.
-Approximately 970 to 1550 cases of giardiasis are reported to the Minnesota Department of Health each year.
+During the past 2 decades, Giardia has become recognized as one of the most common causes of waterborne illness (drinking and recreational) in humans in the United States.
+Approximately 620 to 1400 cases of giardiasis are reported to the Minnesota Department of Health each year.

 - Giardiasis Fact Sheet